I've written this page for those who are considering buying from us, but hopefully it might be useful for all first time pig keepers!

 We currently have four adult Mangalista breeding sows of different colours (Tilly, Maggie, Red and Molly) and a blonde boar (Marmalade or Quickbourne Leader 6 to give him his full name).
 There are three more pedigree gilts and a beautiful red pedigree boar (Peppermint Leader 6) growing on ready to join the breeding herd in 2020.
 We breed litters of piglets several times a year; I have a waiting list, such is the rarity of the breed.
 Do drop me a line if you would like to go on the list- it is common for people to change their minds after waiting for a while, so it might just be that we have unexpected availability!

-I will need the following information prior to collection date:
+I (or any breeder you purchase from) will need the following information prior to collection date:

 Your CPH number

 The journey time from Farrantshayes (EX15 2NQ) to your home

 All these details are required in order to complete the online movement form which is done through a system called eaml2.